Custom Made Challenge Coins

 Other design options include the type of finish you’d like for your challenge coin, including antique or glossy varieties, base metal and coin edge textures, and finishing options, like adding epoxy.
 Because of the multitude of customizable options, and because we value your customer experience, we encourage you to work with a member of our talented staff in designing your coin, as different variations work best with specific materials and processes.
 We will include in every step of the way and will ensure you get exactly the product you’re looking for and make the ordering process simple.

-Why choose the Monterey Company for your custom made challenge coins?
+Why choose the Monterey Company?

 The cost of your order will also vary, but we guarantee, at The Monterey Company, that we are providing you with the best quality product in the most efficient way.
 Request a quote and start working with us today!

-What Are Challenge Coins Used For?
+What Are Custom Challenge Coins Used For?

 These coins are carried by members of the military, police and fire department.
 They are used in challenges and to enhance the morale of the recipients.
 In addition, they are also highly collected by the armed service members.